-(3-3-0).
-Economics of the firm, market models, pricing and allocation of resources, international economics, and current economic problems.
+(3-3-0) Analysis of the behavior of individual economic agents, including consumer behavior and demand, producer behavior and supply, price and output decisions by firms under various market structures, factor markets, market failures, and international trade.
 Required for business and economics majors.
-Recommended Prerequisite: ECON 2301 This course may be taken for honors credit.
+Recommended Prerequisite: ECON-2301 This course may be taken for honors credit.
 Consult the department for information.